Work Health, Safety, Environment & Wellbeing Job Market Report

 Essential insights for employers and professionals

+Whether you're building a safety-focused team or advancing your HSE career, this analysis delivers market insights necessary to guide strategic decisions.
 The Safe Step's Health, Safety and Environment job opportunities index has carefully tracked HSE employment data since 2015, providing job seekers and employers with accurate Health, Safety and Environment employment forecasts.

 Download The Safe Step's Health, Safety and Environment job market report today to access insights that will give you a competitive edge in Australia's dynamic HSE landscape.

-Get the First 2026
+Get the Second 2026

 Edition of our HSE report

-Australia's HSE job market: 2026 Edition #01
+Australia's HSE job market: 2026 Edition #02

 This quarter's Index shows that HSE job opportunities remain concentrated along the eastern seaboard, with WA also playing a significant role.